Snakebite: Predatory vs. defensive bites

-Snake bites are classified as either predatory or defensive in nature.
+Snake bites are classified as either predatory or defensive.
 During defensive strikes, the rate of venom expulsion and total volume of venom expelled is much greater than during predatory strikes.
 Defensive strikes can have 10 times as much venom volume expelled at 8.5 times the flow rate.
 This can be explained by the snake's need to quickly subdue a threat.
 While employing similar venom expulsion mechanics, predatory strikes are quite different from defensive strikes.
 Snakes usually release the prey shortly after the envenomation allowing the prey to run away and die.
 Releasing prey prevents retaliatory damage to the snake.
 The venom scent allows the snake to relocate the prey once it is deceased.
 The amount of venom injected has been shown to increase with the mass of the prey animal.
-Larger venom volumes allow snakes to effectively euthanize larger prey while remaining economical during strikes against smaller prey.
+Larger venom volumes allow snakes to effectively kill larger prey while remaining economical during strikes against smaller prey.
 This is an important skill as venom is a metabolically expensive resource.

-Venom Metering
+Venom metering

 Venom metering is the ability of a snake to have neurological control over the amount of venom released into a target during a strike based on situational cues.
 This ability would prove useful as venom is a limited resource, larger animals are less susceptible to the effects of venom, and various situations require different levels of force.
 There is a lot of evidence to support the venom metering hypothesis.
 For example, snakes frequently use more venom during defensive strikes, administer more venom to larger prey, and are capable of dry biting.
 A dry bite is a bite from a venomous snake that results in very little or no venom expulsion, leaving the target asymptomatic.
 However, there is debate among many academics about venom metering in snakes.
 The alternative to venom metering is the pressure balance hypothesis.

-The pressure balance hypothesis cites the retraction of the fang sheath as the many mechanism for producing outward venom flow from the venom delivery system.
+The pressure balance hypothesis cites the retraction of the fang sheath as the many mechanisms for producing outward venom flow from the venom delivery system.
 When isolated, fang sheath retraction has experimentally been shown to induce very high pressures in the venom delivery system.
-A similar method was used to stimulate the compressor musculature, the main muscle responsible for the contraction and squeezing of the venom glad, and then measuring the induced pressures.
+A similar method was used to stimulate the compressor musculature, the main muscle responsible for the contraction and squeezing of the venom gland, and then measuring the induced pressures.
 It was determined that the pressure created from the fang sheath retraction was at times an order of magnitude greater than those created by the compressor musculature.
 Snakes do not have direct neurological control of the fang sheath, it can only be retracted as the fangs enter a target and the target's skin and body provide substantial resistance to retract the sheath.
 For these reasons, the pressure balance hypothesis concludes that external factors, mainly the bite and physical mechanics, are responsible for the quantity of venom expelled.